vbgm/meteor-vue3-less/README.md

-# Meteor + Vue3 + Less
+# Meteor + Vue3 + LessCSS

-This is a simple example of how to use Vue3 with Meteor with Less compiled with native bundler.
+This is a simple example of how to use Meteor with Vue3 and LessCSS, compiled with native Meteor bundler.

 ## How to use